Internet-Draft Enhanced VPN Framework June 2024

 This section describes the applicability of NRP-based enhanced VPN for network slice realization.

-In order to provide network slices to customers, a technology-agnostic network slice service model [I-D.ietf-teas-ietf-network-slice-nbi-yang] is needed for the customers to communicate the requirements of network slices (end points, connectivity, SLOs, and SLEs).
+In order to provide network slice services to customers, a technology-agnostic network slice service model [I-D.ietf-teas-ietf-network-slice-nbi-yang] is needed for the customers to communicate the requirements of network slices (SDPs, connectivity, SLOs, and SLEs).
 These requirements may be realized using technology specified in this document to instruct the network to deliver an enhanced VPN service so as to meet the requirements of the network slice customers.
+According to the location of SDPs used for the network slice service (see Section 5.2 of [RFC9543]), an SDP can be mapped to a CE, a PE, a port on a CE, or a customer-facing port on a PE, any of which can be correlated to the end point of enhanced VPN service.
+The detailed approach for SDP mapping is described in [I-D.ietf-teas-ietf-network-slice-nbi-yang].

 6.1.
 NRP Planning